Gigi Becali: Xenophobia

 Some of Becali's remarks have been considered xenophobic; for instance, in May 2008, the National Audiovisual Council fined the OTV channel for allowing Becali's "aggressive and xenophobic speech", which "instigated to hate against the Hungarian minority in Romania" to go on live, without any intervention from Dan Diaconescu, the talk show host.
 He also believes in a conspiracy of the "Hungarian Freemasons", claiming that it is they who are financing Steaua's adversary, CFR Cluj.

 In November 2001, Becali and his bodyguards insulted and physically abused Malonga Parfait, the host of the satirical football TV show Fotbal la Maxx.
 Becali called Parfait a "monkey" allegedly because the latter is of African origin.

 There have been numerous controversies with the violent declarations linked with the Steaua football team, including the use of slurs against the Romani and other minorities by fans and employees of Becali.
 He also sang in April 2005 a manea which included a racial slur against the Roma.

-In 2012, Gigi Becali refused to sign French football player Florent Sinama Pongolle on the basis that he was black, even though Romanian football player Bănel Nicoliță, who played with him at the French club Saint-Etienne, said that the player was very talented.
+In 2012, Becali refused to sign French football player Florent Sinama Pongolle on the basis that he was black, even though Romanian football player Bănel Nicoliță, who played with him at the French club Saint-Etienne, said that the player was very talented.

 Violence

-In February 2002, Becali cursed and threatened Cristian Tudor Popescu, a well-known journalist, in a café, after the latter had written the article "O statuie pentru Puiu Pașcu" ("A Statue for Puiu Pașcu" – a former Minister of Defense in the Social Democratic Party cabinet of Adrian Năstase) in Adevărul about the controversial land swap with the Army and the assault on Malonga Parfait.
+In February 2002, Becali cursed and threatened Cristian Tudor Popescu, a well-known journalist, in a café, after the latter had written the article "O statuie pentru Puiu Pașcu" ("A Statue for Puiu Pașcu" – a former Minister of Defence in the Social Democratic Party cabinet of Adrian Năstase) in Adevărul about the controversial land swap with the Army and the assault on Malonga Parfait.
 Becali told Popescu that he should have been shot and that the journalists destroyed Romania.

 In 2005, Becali provoked controversy by using extremely vulgar language in an interview, insulting the reporter and the channel he worked for (Antena 1).

 In July 2005, in a restaurant, Becali cursed, spat and spilled a glass of wine on Șerban Huidu, the creator of the satirical TV show Cronica Cârcotașilor.
 Becali got the nickname "Ioan Botezătorul" (John the Baptist) after this incident.

-Following a match of Steaua București in April 2006, his bodyguards used violence against a female reporter of Realitatea TV after Becali asked them to "take her away from that place".
+Following a Steaua București match in April 2006, his bodyguards used violence against a female reporter of Realitatea TV after Becali asked them to "take her away from that place".

 He currently is one of the favorite subjects of the Romanian media, due to his frequent slips of the tongue and inflammatory remarks.
 For example, in July 2005, a reporter called Becali to ask him some questions related to the Steaua București football club.
 Becali used this opportunity to unleash a flurry of curses addressed to Antena 1 and Dan Voiculescu.
-He himself said in the dialogue that "he is not a civilized man".
+He himself said in the dialogue that "he is not a civilised man".

 In 2008, he admitted that when he lost money in a casino, he lost his temper and began throwing chairs toward the windows, breaking them.